my-carla/sumo/docs/web/docs/Networks/PlainXML.md

 Network with explicit lane-2-lane connections

 !!! caution
     Please do not use both types of connection declarations (those with an lane attribute and those without) for the same from-edge!
-The behaviour is not verified and tested for these settings.
+The behavior is not verified and tested for these settings.

 ## Setting Connection Priorities